 - Total: 100%

-Upon successful completion of the course, participants will receive from CCAA a certificate which provides evidence of their successful completion of the course.
+Upon successful completion of the course, participants will receive a certificate from CCAA which provides evidence of their successful completion of the course.

 Other important information: